-\begin{letlist} \item\emph{Equivalence under null sets.} Let $A$, $B$ be events in $\Om$ such that $\PP(A \sym B)=0$.
-By Fubini's theorem, $I_A(e) = I_B(e)$ for $e\in E$.
-Thus, when working with the definition of \eqref{g-def}, one may use either the product $\s$-field $\sF^E$ or its completion.
+We have made no assumption above about the completeness (or not) of the probability space $X^E=(\Om^E,\sF^E,\PP)$.
+For events $A,B \in \sF^E$ such that $P(A \sym B)=0$, we have from \eqref{g-def} and Fubini's theorem that $I_A(e)= I_B(e)$ for $e \in E$.
+It follows that, when working with definition \eqref{g-def}, one may use either the product $\sigma$-field $\sF^E$ or its completion.